Biden administration and Pelosi lawyers at odds in Don McGahn subpoena lawsuit

-“Discussions among the relevant parties have begun, and the new Administration believes the parties would benefit from additional time to pursue these discussions,” DOJ lawyers told the court in a filing late Wednesday.
+“Discussions among the relevant parties have begun, and the new Administration believes the parties would benefit from additional time to pursue these discussions,” Justice Department lawyers told the court in a filing late Wednesday.

 A central question in the case is whether a congressional committee can compel testimony of a close presidential adviser.
-While the Biden administration may not be inclined to block testimony from Trump’s former legal counsel, any White House wants to preserve its power to claim executive privilege.
+While the Biden administration may not be inclined to block testimony from Trump’s former legal counsel, it is possible that the White House hopes to preserve an ability to shield close advisers from being forced to testify before Congress.

-Pelosi’s general counsel Douglas Letter told the court that McGahn’s testimony related to the investigation of Russian interference in the 2016 presidential election is still “essential” to lawmakers’s oversight responsibilities.
+Pelosi’s general counsel Douglas Letter told the court that McGahn’s testimony related to the investigation of Russian interference in the 2016 presidential election is still “essential” to lawmakers’ oversight responsibilities.
 McGahn was a key witness, Letter wrote, “to several of the most serious instances of President Trump’s misconduct” detailed in the report from former special counsel Robert S. Mueller III.

 “We appreciate the Biden Administration’s efforts to settle this case, and we have actively participated in those efforts.
 But we do not believe that postponing the argument will improve the prospect of a settlement,” Letter responded in a court filing.